skip to main content

 How high does a window need to be off the floor?

-Again, there’s no set standard for this.
-But if you’re looking to install windows which are lower than three feet, you’ll need to make sure that the panes are made from toughened safety glass or laminated glass.
+Again, there’s no set standard for this, but if you’re looking to install windows which are lower than three feet, you’ll need to make sure that the panes are glazed with toughened safety glass or laminated glass.

-Building regulations state that windows should feature safety glass if they’re to be fitted in the following positions:
+Building regulations for UK homes state that windows should feature safety glass if they’re to be fitted in the following positions:

-As with all windows in a family home, you’ll need to fit restrictor hooks that prevent the window opening wider than 10 cm, to ensure children can’t fall out.
+As with all windows in a family home, you can have your windows made with restrictor hooks that prevent the window opening wider than 10cm, to ensure children can’t fall out.

 Ready-made vs. bespoke windows